R4EPI/R4EPIs-website/content/surveys/_index.en.md

 ![MSF Epidemiologist carrying out survey](images/msfepisurvey.jpg?width=30pc)

+**Source**: Charlotte Morris/MSF; Suzanne Moja, 36, from Madrid, Spain is an epidemologist and supervises the team of MSF researchers in Bokoro, Chad.

 The survey templates have been developed to match the data that would be collected using [MSF Ethical Review Board pre-approved surveys](https://fieldresearch.msf.org/handle/10144/618942) on:

 * ***Retrospective mortality and access to care***,